+ When will development start?

 The master plan will be realised through government funding, together with private and philanthropic investment or donations.

-Part of developing the master plan included the development of a fundraising strategy which the Zoo will be rolling out soon.
+Part of developing the master plan included the development of a fundraising strategy which the Zoo.
 Staged sections of development will be realised through Perth Zoo's capital budget, together with private sector investment and fundraising.

 The Zoo has been the beneficiary of a great deal of generosity by Western Australians in the past and we know it holds a special place in people’s hearts.
 We would love for that support to continue, along with contributions by the State Government.